marwan-ahmed-23/tafqit-php/README.md

-# Tafqit (PHP)
+# Tafqit (PHP): Number to Text Conversion for Multiple Languages

-Tafqit-PHP is a PHP library designed to convert numbers into readable text in multiple languages, including Arabic and English.
-This lightweight and modular library can be extended to support additional languages.
+Tafqit-PHP is a PHP-based service designed to convert numerical values into readable text.
+Supporting both Arabic and English, this lightweight and modular solution can be easily extended to accommodate additional languages.

+---

 ## Features